 The surgeon removes organs (such as the ovaries or testicles) that make hormones.

 The side effects of hormone therapy depend on the type of therapy.
 They include weight gain, hot flashes, nausea, and changes in fertility.
-In women, hormone therapy may make menstrual periods stop or become irregular and may cause vaginal dryness.
-In men, hormone therapy may cause impotence, loss of sexual desire, and breast growth or tenderness.
+In women, hormonal therapy may make menstrual periods stop or become irregular and may cause vaginal dryness.
+In men, hormonal therapy may cause impotence, loss of sexual desire, and breast growth or tenderness.